AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 #### Definitions
 To use the API, we will need to authenticate with Globus.
 Details about this process can be found in the Globus documentation on [Clients, Scopes, and Consents](https://docs.globus.org/guides/overviews/clients-scopes-and-consents/).

-The important points to note are
+The important points to note are:
 - A __Client__ is an application like the CLI or Web Application.
     - Users can register their own Clients.
 - __Scopes__ define actions which are permitted within Globus.